Barren Land for Brittany’s 1/2 Bday, Acrylic on canvas

 A Dog’s Life

 This 11″ x 14″ acrylic was commissioned as a gift to honor a dear family dog’s life.

 Abby was a happy dog with a sad face.
 Not sure how that works.

-She simply took her life’s purpose seriously, obligated to defend her family, eat everything voraciously that was set before her or left unguarded, and sleep wherever humans sleep, just hours more.
+She simply took her life’s purpose seriously, obligated to defend her family, eat everything voraciously set before her and sleep wherever humans sleep, just hours more.